owebeeone/anchorscad/docs/datatrees_docs.md

 The default value of `class Bind` is `Bind(v1=5, v2=2, v4=4, v3=3)`.
 Note the value of `v1` being the specified sum.

-This demonstrates the value of `v1` is performed with the values of `v2` and `v2` passed into the constructor.
+This demonstrates the value of `v1` is evaluated with the values of `v2` and `v2` that are provided in the constructor.

 ```
 Bind(v2=10)